carlosperate/awesome-microbit/README.md

 ## Programming Tools

 - [Vagrant C/C++ Development Environment](https://github.com/carlosperate/microbit-dev-env) - With a single command it creates a virtual machine with all the toolchain required to compile and flash C/C++ programs to the micro:bit (including  MicroPython).
-- [uFlash](https://github.com/ntoll/uflash/) - A utility for flashing the micro:bit with Python scripts and the MicroPython runtime.
-- [MicroFs](https://github.com/ntoll/microfs) - A simple command line tool and module for interacting with the limited file system provided by MicroPython on the micro:bit.
 - [micro:bit uploader](https://www.touchdevelop.com/microbituploader) - Windows application that monitors your Downloads folder and flashes any new programs to the micro:bit.
-- [PXT Command Line Tool](https://www.pxt.io/cli) - Use the command line to program the micro:bit with javascript using PXT.
-- [Jupyter kernel for the micro:bit](https://github.com/takluyver/ubit_kernel) - This package allows Jupyter interfaces to run MicroPython code directly on the micro:bit.
 - [Simulink Coder Support Package](http://uk.mathworks.com/matlabcentral/fileexchange/60273-simulink-coder-support-package-for-bbc-micro-bit-board) - This package enables you to create Simulink models and automatically generate and deploy code on the micro:bit.
 - [microbit for Dyalog APL on the Pi](https://github.com/APLPi/microbit) - Tools for using the micro:bit (via MicroPython serial connection) with the Dyalog APL programming language on the Raspberry Pi.